xiaoman-liu/NCPP/README.md

 ```bash
 python module/predict/infer.py
 ```
-## Dependencies
-List all the dependencies required by your project in the requirements.txt file.
-Ensure they are all installed using the pip command provided in the installation guide.

 ## License
 This project is licensed under the Apache-2.0.
 See the LICENSE file for more details.

 ## Report Paper

 ## Citation